 Loans and advances are written off (either partially or in full) when there is no realistic prospect of recovery.
-This is generally the case when the Credit Union determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
-However, loans that are written off could still be subject to enforcement activities in order to comply with the Credit Union's procedures for recovery of amounts due.
+This is generally the case when the credit union determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+However, loans that are written off could still be subject to enforcement activities in order to comply with the credit union's procedures for recovery of amounts due.

-(g) Fair value measurement
+(h) Fair value measurement